 You need to be healthy to continue to take care of your loved one.
 While you may feel fine, the stress you’re under could put you at risk for injuries as well as chronic diseases such as diabetes.
 Never put off a yearly exam that might detect a problem early enough for you to have a good prognosis.

 You might have been raised to view accepting help as a sign of weakness or laziness.
 However, it’s just the opposite.
 Refusing other people’s offers to provide you with assistance is a bad habit that leads to burnout.
 Instead, write a list of simple tasks people can help you with, and be willing to take a whole day away from your duties if that’s what you need to feel refreshed.

 It’s tempting to stay up late or wake up early to get things done, but sleep deprivation places you at risk for costly mistakes, such as medication mix-ups, that can affect your loved one’s safety.
 Arrange for someone to stay with your loved one overnight if his or her nocturnal habits keep you up late, and make sure to leave room for a regular bedtime schedule.

 If you see yourself engaging in any of these habits because you’re beginning to feel overwhelmed by your caregiving responsibilities, remember you don’t have to manage everything all on your own.
 Although you’ve gladly chosen to take on the caregiving duties for your loved one, it may be time to enlist the help of a trusted professional caregiver.
-Whether they need assistance a few hours a day, a few days a week, or around-the-clock Alzheimer’s or dementia home care, Lemon Grove families rely on the highly trained, devoted caregivers from Coast Care Partners to adhere to the highest standards of care while treating their loved ones with dignity.
+Whether they need assistance a few hours a day, a few days a week, or around-the-clock Alzheimer’s or dementia home care, San Diego families rely on the highly trained, devoted caregivers from Coast Care Partners to adhere to the highest standards of care while treating their loved ones with dignity.
 Reach out to one of our friendly representatives today at 619-354-2544 to discover how we can help.